Your membership has expired

 LG DLGX5501W Clothes Dryer, LG DLG7401WE Clothes Dryer, LG DLG3471W Clothes Dryer

-In some areas, gas dryers can be much cheaper to operate than electric dryers.
+In areas with high electricity prices, gas dryers can be cheaper to operate than electric dryers.

 Photo: LG